brandonceja/Learning-Frida/README.md

 `pip install frida-tools`

-Then I tested the sample script for getting the Process modules in *notepad.exe*, check it on `frida_test.py`
+Then I tested the sample script for getting the Process modules in *notepad.exe*, check it on `frida_test.py` successfully getting all the libraries DLL for *notepad.exe*